Installation and Status¶

 The core speed of CFFI is better than ctypes, with import times being either lower if you use the post-1.0 features, or much higher if you don’t.
 The wrapper Python code you typically need to write around the raw CFFI interface slows things down on CPython, but not unreasonably so.
 On PyPy, this wrapper code has a minimal impact thanks to the JIT compiler.
 This makes CFFI the recommended way to interface with C libraries on PyPy.

-refer to the appropriate docs for your OS.
-This includes installing
+python-dev.
+Refer to the appropriate docs for your OS.

 - on CPython, on non-Windows platforms, you also need to install